BabyPulmo/docs/submission/qa-prep.md

 # Baby Pulmo — Finals Q&A Preparation

-## Purpose
+## Core Framing

-This document prepares Baby Pulmo team members for likely hostile or high-pressure finals questions.

-Goal:
-- concise 20–30 second oral answers
-- scientifically honest positioning
-- operational credibility
-- investor-grade clarity

-Core framing used throughout:
 > Baby Pulmo is an AI-assisted pediatric respiratory triage and decision-support platform, not an autonomous diagnostic device.

 ---

 # Q1 — “What’s your actual accuracy?”

-## Recommended Answer
+## ------------ Answer --------------

-Our Phase 1 target is the published JAMA Pediatrics 2018 benchmark of 84% pediatric pneumonia sensitivity achieved by ResApp.
+Our target is the published JAMA Pediatrics 2018 benchmark of 84% pediatric pneumonia sensitivity.

-Realistically, early lab-stage sensitivity for Baby Pulmo is expected around 70–78%, with lower real-world field performance initially — likely around 58–68% in rural deployment conditions.
+Realistically, we expect early lab performance around 70–78%, with lower field performance initially around 58–68%.

-That is why the system is designed as a decision-support and triage platform rather than an autonomous diagnostic device.
-Confidence gating, deterministic severity rules, and mandatory human-in-the-loop CHW escalation are designed to make the system clinically useful even before full-scale validation.
+That’s why Baby Pulmo is designed as a decision-support system with human-in-the-loop CHW escalation, not an autonomous diagnostic tool.

 ## Numbers / References

-- JAMA Pediatrics 2018 ResApp benchmark: 84% sensitivity
+- JAMA Pediatrics 2018 benchmark: 84%
-- Expected v0 lab sensitivity: 70–78%
+- Expected lab sensitivity: 70–78%
 - Expected field sensitivity: 58–68%

 Reference: